darktheDE/SimpleEM_DSA/README.md

 # 💸 Simple Expense Management (SimpleEM_DSA)

-**SimpleEM_DSA** is a basic console application for managing daily expenses, created as a final project for the Data Structures and Algorithms (DSA) course of HCMUUTE.
+**SimpleEM_DSA** is a basic console application for managing daily expenses, created as a final project for the Data Structures and Algorithms (DSA) course of HCMUTE.
 This application allows users to input expenses, view them in a sorted manner, and interact with a simple console-based UI.

 ---